Household chores: good for children, good for your family

 You can motivate your child to get involved in chores by:

-- doing the chore together until your child is ready to do it on her own
+- doing the chore together until your child can do it on their own

-- being clear about what each person’s chores are for each day or week – write them down so they’re easy to remember
+- being clear about each person’s chores for the day or week – write them down so they’re easy to remember

 - talking about why it’s great that a particular job has been done